salcedoe/MtMdocs/docs/setup/matlabInstallation.md

 ## Important Caveats before installing

 You **do not** need to install **all** of the MATLAB toolboxes included with the site license.
-Installing them all will gobble up a lot of storage on your computer.
+Installing them all will consume a lot of storage on your computer.
 If you are interested in saving space on your computer, only install the following:

 - MATLAB (LATEST VERSION - should have the current year's date in the name)
 - Computer Vision System Toolbox